 Remembering my good ‘ole’ camper days as the campers’ Ate (ie. older sister).
-I was invited to become a junior facilitator in my first camp and reminisced how I enjoyed every moment in being able to pursue my passions through joined workshops and activities, develop my talents, learn new skills, make new friends and spend my happiest moments with them, while facing the responsibilities such as being a role model to campers, monitoring the cleanliness of rooms, taking care of buddies, and serving food during meals.
+I was invited to become a junior facilitator in my first camp, and reminisced how I enjoyed every moment in my ability to pursue my passions through joined workshops and activities, develop my talents, learn new skills, make new friends and spend my happiest moments with them, while facing the responsibilities such as being a role model to campers, monitoring the cleanliness of rooms, taking care of buddies and serving food during meals.
 It was indeed worth my summer to the point that I ended up writing an excellent feedback on camp as a blog entry.
-I explained my reasons why the camp was indeed an enjoyable life-learning experience, while remaining contact with my newly-made friends whom I have already realized as my “friends for life.”
+I explained my reasons why the camp was indeed an enjoyable life-learning experience, while remaining contact with my newly-made friends, whom I have already realized as my “friends for life.”

 And meanwhile..my life as a volunteer facilitator..

 As much as the campers have seen the coaches as their role models, I have also honestly considered my co-facilitators as role models in working individually and as a team.
 They have inspired me to be a team player both in and outside camp.